Health and Safety Policy — Flat Clearance Seven Sisters

 The policy is based on a commitment to continuous improvement and compliance with applicable health and safety requirements.
 It identifies key duties: management will provide adequate resources and training; supervisors will ensure safe systems of work are followed; and operatives must adhere to safe practices when performing removal or disposal tasks.
 These commitments apply to all work environments where our rubbish company service area is active, including communal spaces, stairwells and external loading zones.

-Team performing risk assessment during a property clearance We recognise that flat clearance operations involve a range of hazards — manual handling, slips, trips, falls, vehicle movement, sharps and potential hazardous materials.
+A person’s hand is seen dropping a clear plastic bottle into a light blue recycling bin situated on a grassy outdoor area.
+The bin features a white symbol depicting a human figure discarding waste into a bin, indicating its purpose for recycling.
+The background shows a scenic landscape with green hills, trees, and a glimpse of water, suggesting a park or natural environment.
+The scene is well-lit with natural daylight, highlighting the clean, smooth surface of the bin and the transparent plastic of the bottle.
+This image visually represents waste disposal and recycling practices, aligning with rubbish removal and environmental management services offered by Flat Clearance Seven Sisters, operating in and around the London area, including the nearby postcode region.
+We recognise that flat clearance operations involve a range of hazards — manual handling, slips, trips, falls, vehicle movement, sharps and potential hazardous materials.
 The company maintains documented risk assessments for typical jobs and adopts control measures to minimise exposure.
 Risk assessments are reviewed periodically and whenever new information or equipment changes our operations.
 The approach emphasises prevention, with procedures for safe lifting, use of mechanical aids, and management of bulky or awkward items within the rubbish clearance service.

 Responsibilities and Competence